DefenderOfBasic/notebook/source/content/⭐️ Open Questions.md

 _(TODO: WIP notes)_

+- How do we solve left brain capture at scale?
+Can we name it?
+Develop a protocol for detecting it?
+And then build scaffolding to get out of it?
+	- See "uncanney valley of awareness" [https://x.com/DefenderOfBasic/status/1936791224595472742](https://x.com/DefenderOfBasic/status/1936791224595472742 "https://x.com/DefenderOfBasic/status/1936791224595472742")

 1. How to create a standard taxonomy of idea space

 See: youtube video I made on this.